hanernlee/WDI-PROJECT-2-Fluffagram/README.md

 One of the technical challenges I faced in building this application was in trying to understand how file upload works in the backend and getting the uploaded images stored on a hosting server.

 The other challenges included:
-- Assigning a delete button(with popup modals) to each image on the same page
+- Assigning a delete button(with modals) to each image on the same page
-- Validating email or username that was already taken
+- Deciding on the design of the website

 ***